jinruoxinchen/cline/docs/getting-started-new-coders/installing-dev-essentials.md

 _Type your password here, even though nothing will show up on the screen.
 Press Enter when you're done._

 -   All commands will be shown to you for approval before they run
--   If you run into any issues, Cline will help troubleshoot them
+-   If you run into any issues, OneUnlimited will help troubleshoot them

 ## Additional Tips for New Coders